-Revisiting the Time Cream Said ‘Goodbye’
+How Cream Finally Said ‘Goodbye’

-Luckily, the band’s breakup elicited very little shock within the rock community — just understandable disappointment — since Clapton had already announced the split the previous July, right around the release of the trio’s ambitious, four-sided third album, Wheels of Fire.
-And they had played their farewell concert a few months later.
+The breakup of Eric Clapton, Jack Bruce and Ginger Baker actually elicited very little shock within the rock community — just understandable disappointment.
+After all, Clapton announced the split the previous July, right around the release of the trio’s ambitious four-sided third album, Wheels of Fire.
+And they played their farewell concert a few months later.

 Within two years, all three men had had enough and were openly vocal about their desire to move on.
 All that was left to do was undertake a brief final tour and halfhearted recording session that yielded just enough material to fill out the eventual Goodbye LP.
 This, like Wheels of Fire, blended live recordings with studio recordings, but in only half the recommended dosage, thus serving as an open invitation for critics to get the last — usually negative — words in about Cream’s career.

-Side One consisted of a long but fiery and often thrilling heavy blues jam on Skip James’ "I’m So Glad," capturing the power trio in full flight; but was then followed by the less memorable, downright plodding band original, "Politician."
+Side One consisted of a long but fiery and often thrilling heavy blues jam on Skip James’ "I’m So Glad," capturing the power trio in full flight.
+That was then followed by the less memorable, downright plodding band original, "Politician."
 Side Two also opened with a bluesy live recording (this time of the Howlin’ Wolf standard, "Sitting on Top of the World") and closed with twin candidates for potential album filler in the jaunty, piano-drenched "Doing That Scrapyard Thing" and percussive, Latin-flavored "What a Bringdown" — both of them clearly self-referencing.

-See Cream and Other Rockers in the Top 100 Albums of the ’60s
+See Cream Among the Top 100 Live Albums